hankbao/libreboot/docs/hardware/x60_security.md

 Reason: has direct (and very fast) memory access, and could (theoretically) leak data over a side-channel.\
 **Wifi:** The ath5k/ath9k cards might not have firmware at all.
-They might safe but could have access to the computer\'s RAM trough DMA.
-If people have an intel card(most X60s come with Intel wifi by default, until you change it),then that card runs a non-free firwamre and has access to the computer\'s RAM trough DMA!
+They might safe but could have access to the computer's RAM trough DMA.
+If people have an intel card(most X60s come with Intel wifi by default, until you change it),then that card runs a non-free firwamre and has access to the computer's RAM trough DMA!
 So the risk-level is very high.\
 **Wwan (3g modem):** They run proprietary software!
-It\'s like AMT but over the GSM network which is probably even worse.\
+It's like AMT but over the GSM network which is probably even worse.\
 Replacement: external USB wifi dongle. (or USB wwan/3g dongle; note, this has all the same privacy issues as mobile phones. wwan not